CalHFA Dream For All

 At least one borrower must be a first-generation homebuyer.

-At least one borrower must be current resident of California.
+At least one borrower must be a current resident of California.

 All borrowers must be first-time homebuyers.